The Festival

 Bodek Janke Poland/ Germany) is one of the most versatile drummers and percussionists of our time.

-The meeting of all these different influences symbolizes a fundamental idea behind the Morgenland All Star Band: to explore the energy that is released when different musical worlds come together and treat each other with respect.
+The confluence of these diverse influences represents a fundamental idea behind the Morgenland All Star Band: exploring the energy released when different musical worlds come together and treat each other with respect.
 By no means, after all, should it be taken for granted that this kind of exchange will actually bear fruit.
 Much as the universal power of music is evoked, time and again, as a language that does not need words, it is not automatically a lingua franca serving the dialogue of cultures.
 Certainly both Western and Middle Eastern music have their roots in the region between the Mediterranean and the Persian Gulf.
 The precursors of violins, guitars, and many European percussion instruments hail from this area, as do the roots of Georgian Chant, one of the sources of Western art music.
 But the idioms developed in highly divergent manners—and so the tone painting in Beethoven’s “Pastoral” Symphony may seem just as hard to understand to a listener steeped in the Arabic tradition as the multi-layered meaning of an Arabic maqam will appear to a European listener.
 Yet this tonal system constitutes the music of the Arabic and Persian world—both in purely musical and in spiritual terms.
 But because it employs intervals and tone sequences that are different from Western music, tension and friction ensue.
 It was jazz, among other styles, that rediscovered the church scales with their characteristic sequences of tones, and from there went on to explore the musical realms of non-European cultures.
 Perhaps this is one of the secrets of the Morgenland All Star Band: its music is rooted in the accomplishments of jazz, adds a healthy dose of fusion, and gives equal space to the microtones of the maqamat.

 Text by Ralf Döring